Hamilton County, Ohio: Geographic features

-major manmade lakes are part of the Great Parks of Hamilton County.
+major humanmade lakes are part of the Great Parks of Hamilton County.
 The largest lake by far is Winton Woods Lake, covering 188 surface acres, followed by Miami Whitewater Lake, covering 85 surface acres, and Sharon Lake, covering 36 surface acres.

 The county boundaries include the lowest point in Ohio, in Miami Township, where the Ohio River flows out of Ohio and into Indiana.
 This is the upper pool elevation behind the Markland Dam, 455 ft above sea level.

 The highest land elevation in Hamilton County is the Rumpke Sanitary Landfill at 1045 ft above sea level in Colerain Township.